Home > Desserts > Marshmallow Meringue Frosting

 • Use cold eggs when separating the yolks from the whites as they separate much easier.

 • Use this frosting this day you’re going to serve it.
 It’s not a frosting you can make a day ahead of time.
-After about half a day it will
+After about half a day it will begin to melt.

 Frequently Asked Questions about Marshmallow Meringue Frosting